Pranavi-Kayapati/meesho-clone/Meesho-Clone-main/README.md

 # Meesho Website Clone

-Meesho is a social commerce platform that undertakes retail distribution, enabling small retail merchants to connect and sell their products effectively via social media channels.
+TrendCart is a social commerce platform that undertakes retail distribution, enabling small retail merchants to connect and sell their products effectively via social media channels.

 # Video Link